MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/create-local-model.md

 5. On the **Create a model** panel, type the name of the model, select the model type, and then select **Create**.

-6. Proceed to train your model or to configure your prebuilt model using the documents that you selected.
+6. Proceed to train your [document understanding model](apply-a-model.md) or to configure your [prebuilt model](prebuilt-models.md) using the files that you selected.

 7. When done, the **Add to library** panel opens.